Red & Blue Litmus Paper Acid/Base Indicator Strips Combo Pack with 200 Strips | Qualitative No Color Chart Tests

 The color change in litmus paper results from chemical reactions involving hydrogen ions (H⁺) in acids and hydroxide ions (OH⁻) in bases.
 Acidic solutions have a high concentration of H⁺ ions, which are proton donors.
 When these ions interact with the litmus compounds, they cause the blue paper to turn red.
 Basic solutions, with a higher concentration of OH⁻ ions (proton acceptors), cause red litmus paper to revert to its natural blue color.

 Litmus paper provides a simple, qualitative way to determine if a substance is acidic or basic.
 However, it does not provide an exact pH value, so for precise pH measurements we recommend using a universal pH test instead.
+You can learn about pH and the level of acidity in everyday household items here.

 Additional information